Music Gateway

 • Might be too basic depending on your ability

-The NP-12 is a piano style digital keyboard, with lifelike AWM Stereo Sampled piano sound and scaled downsize makes it a great choice for children when they are learning or pianists looking to downsize or no longer have the room for a full-size piano.
-Regardless of the lightweight, synth-action, the 61 key NP-12 has classic styling and waterfall fronted keys.
-It comes with mains and battery power as well as headphones, sustain pedal, MIDI I/O, USB and a selection of 10 sounds.
-This portable keyboard is slim, lightweight and no-frills but if you’re looking for an even better piano-like experience, try the 76-note NP-32.
+The NP-12 is a piano-style digital keyboard, with lifelike AWM Stereo Sampled piano sound and scaled downsize making it a great choice for children when they are learning or pianists looking to downsize or no longer have the room for a full-size piano.
+Regardless of the lightweight, synth-action, the 61-key NP-12 has classic styling and waterfall-fronted keys.
+It comes with mains and battery power as well as headphones, sustain pedal, MIDI I/O, USB, and a selection of 10 sounds.
+This portable keyboard piano is slim, lightweight, and no-frills but if you’re looking for an even better piano-like experience, try the 76-note NP-32.

 Price: £199